Health and Fitness

 The Illinois Department of Public Health is still working on its investigation into infractions at the county-owned nursing home on Catlin-Tilton Road, according to Kimberly Parker, spokeswoman with the state agency.

-CHAMPAIGN – The Champaign-Urbana Public Health District is planning to spend $2.2 million purchasing the old Colwell Systems building at 201 Kenyon Road, where it intends to eventually consolidate all its public health offices.
+CHAMPAIGN – The Champaign-Urbana Public Health District is moving the last of its staff and services to its new location at the former Colwell Systems building at 201 W. Kenyon Road, C.

 All public health operations will be in the new building starting Monday.